the-anna-project/annad/doc/concept/connection.md

 When creating new connections it is important to not create weak connections.
 Each connection that exists only exists because it brought some kind of value in the past.
-The process of creating connections is a continuous task, that is fully dynamic and learned by experience and can be described as follows.
+The process of creating connections is a continuous task, that is fully dynamic and learned by experience.

-When information is provided in the form of input, and no connection path for the current input sequence exists yet, it is mapped onto the connection space.
+When information is provided in the form of input, it is stored within the underlying storage.
-Each character of the input sequence is represented by their own coordinates.
-That way an input sequence draws a connection path within the connection space.
-This is then the connection path of information.

 The creation of behavior connections takes place on the CLG level.
-Connections of behaviors are only persisted in case they belong to a successful behavior connection path that in turn helped to solve some problem.
-So, the connection path of behaviors is made out of connections that belong to behaviors.
-Here a connection is represented as single key-value pair where it's key being the string representation of coordinates links to another string representation of coordinates.
-A CLG is identified using its unique coordinates within the connection space in combination with its very unique connection path, which in turn is represented by a CLG tree ID.
-New coordinates are randomly created with some offset to the coordinates of the requesting CLG.
-A reference from coordinates to an actual CLG ID is also stored for mapping of coordinates to actual behavior later on.
-This is then the connection path of behaviors.
+A connection is represented as single key-value pair.
+The key of such a key-value pairs consists of multiple information like the clg tree-ID, the behavior coordinate and an information sequence, if any.
+The value of such a key-value pair is a list of behavior IDs.

 All newly created connections are persisted within a trial scope in the first place.
 Such trial scope is basically realized by some specific storage prefix that simply identifies certain key-value pairs as being part of such a trial scope.
 This is done to label the current creation process of behavior connections to something that is volatile.
-If the neural network succeeds to solve a problem with some newly created connection path, the behavior connections stored and marked within a trial scope are persisted as regular connections.
-In case the created connection path did not lead to some successful operation, all behavior connections marked within a trial scope are simply removed again.
-Anyway, there needs a decision to be made to forward to some CLG.
-These strategies are considered when it comes to draw new connections within the connection space.
+If the neural network succeeds to solve a problem with some newly created connections, the behavior connections stored and marked within a trial scope are persisted as regular connections and thus not considered volatile anymore.
+In case the created connections did not lead to some successful operation, all volatile connections marked within a trial scope are simply removed again.
+Anyway, there needs a decision to be made to forward signals to some CLGs.
+The following strategies are considered when it comes to create new connections within the connection space.

 1. *Bias* is some manually provided hint, intended to guide some connection path into a certain direction.
 Read more on this in this issue: